 It can take weeks to get Google’s attention, so patience is key.
 At the same time, only impactful work can achieve the kind of shares that qualify as viral.
 Your work needs to be impactful if it’s to achieve that.
 Take pride in what you create and strive to create work that matters.

 No content marketing strategy can exist without express objectives.
 Set goals that are measurable so that you can constantly tweak your tactics for improvement.
 Blogging should, however, also be fun.
 If you don’t enjoy creating content, odds are good that your audience won’t enjoy reading it.
-If you need some tips on blogging, check out our free video.

 About the Author Casey O'Quinn